tech-engine/goscrapy/README.md

 **GoScrapy** also support inbuilt + custom middlewares for manipulation outgoing request.

 ### Built-in Middlewares
 - **MultiCookiJarMiddleware** 	- used for maintaining different cookie sessions while scraping.
+- **DupeFilterMiddleware** 		- filters duplicate requests

 ## Custom middleware
 Implementing your custom middleware is fairly easy in **GoScrapy**.
 A custom middleware must implement the below interface.